antonioastorino/Digital-Circuit-Simulator/README.md

 #### Known issue
 If the the window size clips the bottom of the canvas, the scroll bar appears but scrolling up/down using the mouse wheel conflicts with the zoom functionality.
-##### Workaround
-Zoom first and scroll by dragging the scroll bar or scale down vertically the graph (using the slider) to fit the window.
+##### Workaround: Zoom first and scroll by dragging the scroll bar or scale down vertically the graph (using the slider) to fit the window.

 ---